-A blockchain/IoT combo could reduce food fraud by $131B in five years
+Blockchain and IoT combo could reduce food fraud by $131B in 5 years

 In October, IBM announced a blockchain-based supply chain service with AI and IoT integration, adding to the company's existing blockchain cloud offering.

 Last year, Walmart completed two pilots using suppliers of mangoes and pork; after a proof-of-concept, the food-tracking blockchain network is now in production.

 Walmart told suppliers of produce to get onto its blockchain by the September of this year.
 The products on the blockchain-based supply chain also powered by IBM's Food Trust Solution range from poultry and berries to yogurt and lettuce.
-And Walmart Canada just launched the "world's largest" blockchain-based freight-and-payment network.

-"While IBM’s Food Trust is the current market leader in blockchain-powered food tracking with 188 organizations shaping its network, other players are building on their solutions this year," Kimmich said.
+"While IBM’s Food Trust is the current market leader in blockchain-powered food tracking with 188 organisations shaping its network, other players are building on their solutions this year," Kimmich said.

-Oracle plans on strengthening its existing asset tracking solutions with supply chain temperature monitoring along with warranty and usage tracking, Kimmich added, while SAP currently supports 565 different products and engages with 70% of the US market.
+Oracle plans on strengthening its existing asset tracking solutions with supply chain temperature monitoring along with warranty and usage tracking, Kimmich added, while SAP currently supports 565 different products and engages with 70 per cent of the US market.

 Meanwhile, Starbucks has partnered with Microsoft to build a blockchain supply chain aimed at tracking coffee beans from farms to stores and create a mobile app that lets customers track the supply chain journey of the beans they buy and the coffee they drink.

-GrainChain, a blockchain-based supply chain service based in McAllen, Texas, is also being piloted by roughly 10% of Honduras coffee growers, or about 12,000 farmers, with an eye on going into full production around April 2020.
+GrainChain, a blockchain-based supply chain service based in McAllen, Texas, is also being piloted by roughly 10 per cent of Honduras coffee growers, or about 12,000 farmers, with an eye on going into full production around April 2020.

 "When coffee farmers don't have access to formal financial systems and formal contracts for purchase, they are the ones pushed down in the industry," Macias said.
 "One of the larger focuses in the overall industry...is to find solutions to not only have more financial inclusion but enhance the ability for coffee producers to have a marketplace."